The website for Timothy Wilds, Estill Voice Training Master Trainer

 He holds a bachelor of music degree in vocal performance; a master of music degree in church music and choral conducting from Westminster Choir College in Princeton, NJ; an advanced graduate certificate of worship studies from the Robert E. Webber Institute for Worship Studies in Jacksonville, FL.

 He currently works as a freelance teacher and performer.
 He recently taught voice to musical theatre majors at Mars Hill University (MHU) in Mars Hill, NC.
+Starting January 2021, he became an adjunct professor at Daytona State College.
 He is a certified master teacher of Estill Voice Training and always welcoming new students to his voice studio.

 He has been a company member at Southern Appalachian Repertory Theatre (SART) in Mars Hill.
 He first performed at SART in productions of A Little NIght Music and Light in the Piazza.
 During the 2018 season he appeared in Sanders Family Christmas, Working the Musical, and Don’t Dress for Dinner.
 For 2019, he appeared as a guest artist with the MHU production of Freaky Friday, and at SART in the WNC premiere of the bluegrass musical Bright Star, The Odd Couple, Something’s Afoot, and The Miracle Worker.
 He performed in Neil Simon’s Laughter on the Twenty-third Floor at the Players Circle Theatre in Fort Myers, FL at the start of 2020.
+He was in a production of Greater Tuna at The Daytona Playhouse in April 2021.
 He is scheduled to perform with Beach Street Repertory Theatre in Daytona Beach, FL In 2021 for its inaugural season.
 (See the “photo” page for pictures from these productions.)